 Now I'll talk about the way that I feel being a single person.
 I feel great as a single person.
 I know what I'm doing, and I know what I'm into.
 I don't have to worry about anyone else's wickedness or what they're doing, just me.
 I don't feel bad that I don't have anyone.
 I feel worse about not having any kids to raise than I do about not having a partner, to be honest.
-I love kids, and I want to raise a child in the Word, but I don't even want that bad enough to disobey the Father or accept any ole person as a seed giver.
-No, sir.
+I love kids, and I want to raise a child in the Word.

 I'm not a man hater, man basher, or one of those women who want to avoid relationships at all costs so that I can "act like a man" and "be in control."
 I'd gladly step aside and humble down to my new leader if Yahuah would send me a godly man.